mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 {{"demo": "CrudAdvanced.js", "height": 600, "iframe": true}}

-The `CrudProvider` component is optional, but it can be used to easily pass a single `dataSource` to the CRUD page components inside it as context.
+The `CrudProvider` component is optional, but it can be used to easily pass a single `dataSource` to the CRUD subcomponents inside it as context.
 Alternatively, each of those components can take its own `dataSource` as a prop.

 ### `List` component